Dedsec1/docker-rclone/README.md

-# docker-rclone
-Bytesized Connect image for Resilio
+Bytesized Connect image for rclone